Olympians train with Halo Sport to gain competitive edge

 The device syncs with a smartphone app which provides you with training programs to both utilize new muscles and to coordinate how your body functions.
 You can also pair the headset to your smartphone to listen to your trusty playlist.
 The company says The US Military accelerated pilot and sniper training by 50% with neurotechnology similar to Halo Sport.

 “Halo’s technology is an exciting leap forward for neuroscience and was unimaginable even five years ago.” said Dr. Gary Abrams, Director of Neurorehabilitation at UCSF

 A number of professional athletes training for the Rio Olympics are using the device.
 This includes Hafsatu Kamara (100m sprinter from Sierra Leone); Michael Tinsley (400m hurdler from the US); Mike Rodgetrs (4x100m relay sprinter from the US); Samantha Achterberg (pentathlete from the US); and Mikel Thomas (100m hurdler from Trinidad & Tobago).

 “My goal with Halo Sport is to improve technical positioning during hurdles, and I’m excited to say that my technique has improved a great deal since I started using the device,” Mikel Thomas said.

 So if you want to train like the professionals, head over to the Halo Sport website.
-At the moment, the device is available for pre-order for $649 to the general public.
-Look for the full launch this fall.
+The gizmo is also available on Amazon.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!